Top Story: Standing Back Up After a Complete Spinal Cord Injury, back problems

 Suffer from back problems?
 For most of recorded history, a complete spinal cord injury meant that you’d never gain your full motor functions back again, full stop.
 Without the pathways of neurons to tell your body what to do, after one year, there was nothing you could do, no matter how hard you tried.

 However, we’re rapidly making progress.
 With the discovery of epidural stimulation – the use of an implanted device to send artificial signals into the disconnected nerves – people who were once unable to dream of walking again have another opportunity to stand up.

 In addition, new discoveries found by researchers and doctors at the University of Louisville are offering even more hope.
 A research participant who had a complete spinal cord injury six years prior is now flexing his knees and hips, and even standing unassisted, only using his hands to balance.

-This revelation shows that the human nervous system has a much greater ability to repair itself than we originally believed.
+This revelation shows that the human nervous system has a much greater ability to repair itself than we originally believed even with back problems.
 It also makes a strong case for using epidural stimulation as a means to help maintain nerves and muscles, which can then be stopped when the participant regains control.

 Focus On: Protecting What Matters

 Creating Balance Between Work and Family Life

 October was National Work and Family Month, a time when we all should focus on finding the happy medium between business and family.
 As our free time becomes more and more precious, top companies are beginning to offer incentives like increased PTO and flexible scheduling in order to keep their top employees happy and productive.
 Many companies are learning from them, and we can as well.